 More and more people are interested in mixed breed dogs these days.

-And German Shepherd mixes are no exception!
+And GSD mixes are no exception!
+Some popular shep mixes are the:

 - German Shepherd Boxer